 Realtek HD Audio Manager is one of the most user-friendly audio drivers available.
-It provides DTS, Dolby and Surround Sound support for the user’s Audio Card.
+It provides DTS, Dolby, and Surround Sound support for the user’s Audio Card.

-We came up with a list of features that Realtek HD Audio Manager provides, in order to help you decide if it’s worth installing the software.
+Many users ask themselves if the Realtek audio driver is really needed on their computer.
+We developed a list of features that Realtek HD Audio Manager provides to help you decide if it’s worth installing the software.

 Below is a list describing the Realtek High Definition Audio Manager’s main features.

 What are Realtek’s High Definition Audio Manager features?

 Below is a list of some of the things you can expect from this HD audio manager:

 - Ease of access – You can access the manager from the bottom right corner of your desktop, next to the time and date display.

 - Multiple sound tools – Right-clicking on the orange sound icon offers you access to all the sound tools you’ll need: Sound Manager, Audio Devices, System Sound Events, Windows Media Player, Volume Control, and Sound Recorder.

 - Configuration options – The Sound Manager allows you to choose your speaker configuration.
 Choose between 5.1 Speaker, Quadraphonic, and Stereo, if you have the available setup.